 If an infestation is well underway---ants swarm when you water the pot or tap it on a hard surface---unpot the plant and wash the roots until pests are gone (you may want to wear gloves).
 Btw, I tried soaking plant and pot in a bucket of water, but ants will burrow, cling, float and manage to survive.

 Before replanting in fresh soil, place a square of fine-mesh screen in the pot to keep ants from re-entering the drain hole.
 A roll isn't expensive and you can share it with gardening friends.

 Move the plant to a different location and/or surround it with a moat (ants can't swim).
 Add water to a bowl or other shallow container and, to keep the drain hole above water, set the pot atop rocks or gravel.
 Be vigilant until the weather cools in October.

-Ants “farm” other pests for their sweet secretions.
+Ants "farm" other pests for their sweet secretions.
 The best preventative is good air circulation.
 Aphids attack new growth, and mealy bugs (shown below) nestle under leaves and in leaf axils.
 Spray with isopropyl alcohol (70%).
-Isolate plants you’ve treated, and trash any that are badly infested.
-Indoor plants are especially susceptible, so run a fan in the room in which you overwinter your succulents.
+Isolate plants you've treated, and trash any that are badly infested.
+Indoor plants are especially susceptible.
 If you find pests on one plant, be sure to check its neighbors.

 Agave experts, growers, and pest management specialists advise drenching the soil around healthy agaves with a systemic insecticide containing imidacloprid.* Untreated agaves are at high risk of infestation.
 If treated early enough, an infested agave may survive.
 The agave snout-nosed weevil is a half-inch-long black beetle with a downward-curving proboscis that enables it to pierce an agave’s…